Melissaurious/NanoDesigner/README.md

 ## Training and Inference

 The `scripts` folder contains `.sh` scripts for both training and inference workflows used in the study.
-These scripts are configured for the tools employed in NanoDesigner and are designed to facilitate a 10-fold cross-validation setup.
+These scripts are configured for each of the tools employed in this study and are designed to facilitate a 10-fold cross-validation setup.

 ### 1. Training
 - **Location**: Training scripts for each tool are located in the `scripts` directory.
-- **Configuration**: Update the file paths and any necessary parameters inside the scripts to match your local environment.
-This includes specifying paths for datasets, output directories, and models.
+- **Configuration**: Update the file paths and any necessary parameters inside the scripts.
+This includes specifying paths for datasets, output directories and additional variables.
 - **10-Fold Cross-Validation**: The scripts are pre-configured to implement a 10-fold cross-validation strategy.

-#### Example:
+Refer to *-Data Download and Preprocess*.

-To run the training for a specific tool, execute the corresponding script:
+To run the training for a specific tool, execute the corresponding script as in the example:
 ```bash
 bash scripts/train_tool.sh